 Nice - Haut Pays - Nice

-Second stage avec a departure and a finish lines in Nice, on June the 28th.
-19km this time and more than 3600m of elevation.
+Second stage with a departure and a finish lines in Nice, on August the 30th.
+191km this time and more than 3600m of elevation.

 Same departure line as the day before.
 Heading towards la Promenade des Anglais.
-We backtrack the itinerary of the previous day in the Var r-iver valley, until the Manda Bridge.
-Then the race goes on towards the Carros industrial zone.
+The race will backtrack the itinerary of the previous day in the Var river valley, until the Manda Bridge.
+Then the race will go on towards the Carros industrial zone.
 Then the gorge of Chaudan and the Tinée valley.
-La Colmiane, first pass (1500m, 16,3km at 6%) before going down towards the Vésubie river, which the race follows until la Bollène Vésubie.
+La Colmiane, first pass (1500m, 16,3km at 6%) before going down towards the Vésubie river, which the race will follow until la Bollène Vésubie.
 Up again towards the Turini pass (1600m, 15km at 7%), Then back to Nice via Peira Cava and l'Escarène.